Memory Management in Heavy Charts

 }

-// Accessibility note: High DOM node counts correlate with increased screen reader traversal latency.
+// A11Y: High DOM node counts correlate with increased screen reader traversal latency.

 DOM and SVG Node Lifecycle Management

-SVG-based visualizations rely on the browser’s layout engine, meaning every <circle>, <path>, or <g> element consumes heap and layout tree memory.
-When datasets scale beyond 10,000 nodes, DOM retention costs quickly degrade scroll performance and increase GC frequency.
-This architectural reality highlights why SVG vs Canvas Architecture decisions directly impact memory ceilings.
-Proper lifecycle management requires explicit node removal, event detachment, and weak reference caching to prevent detached subtrees from persisting across route transitions.
+SVG-based charts rely on the browser’s layout engine, so every <circle>, <path>, or <g> consumes both heap and layout-tree memory.
+Beyond ~10,000 nodes, DOM retention degrades scroll performance and raises GC frequency — exactly why the SVG vs Canvas Architecture choice directly sets your memory ceiling.
+Proper lifecycle management requires explicit node removal, event detachment, and weak-reference caching so detached subtrees do not survive route transitions.

 import { select } from 'd3-selection';